michigan-nii/test/docs/linux/bash_cheat_sheet.md

 #### `ls`: List the contents of a directory

+This will be one of the most commonly used commands.
+You may find that the date and time of last modification is a very handy thing to know.
+It frequently comes up when you have two files, typically scripts, that both seem to do the same thing, and you want to know which came before which.

 _Common options_

 `-d` will list only the directory name and not the contents.